antimof/UxPlay/README.md

    the client device, so setting a high value will not force a high framerate._
    (You can test using "-vs fpsdisplaysink" to see what framerate is being received.)

+**-FPSdata** Turns on monitoring of regular reports about video streaming performance that are sent by the client.
+These will be displayed in the terminal window if this option is used.

 **-o** turns on an "overscanned" option for the display window.
 This reduces the image resolution by using some of the pixels requested by  option -s wxh (or their default values 1920x1080) by adding an empty